Alcohol abuse: DSM-5

 The alcohol abuse diagnosis is no longer used in the DSM-5 (released in 2013), it is now part of the alcohol use disorder diagnosis.
 Of the four alcohol abuse criteria, all except the one referring to alcohol-related legal problems are included in the alcohol use disorder criteria.
+For the specific diagnosis, clinicians use the ICD-10-CM system to classify the specific disorder, which includes the disorder classification and its severity.
+There are two main categories of codes - one for the use disorder itself, and one for substance-induced disorder.
+If the alcohol use is causing other problems, the induced disorder code must be used; if the alcohol use is present but not causing additional problems, the use disorder code must be used.
+F10 is the umbrella subcode for various alcohol-related disorders.

 Screening

 The Alcohol Use Disorders Identification Test (AUDIT) is considered the most accurate alcohol screening tool for identifying potential alcohol misuse, including dependence.
 It was developed by the World Health Organisation, designed initially for use in primary healthcare settings with supporting guidance.

 Prevention

 Preventing or reducing the harm has been called for via increased taxation of alcohol, stricter regulation of alcohol advertising, and the provision of brief Interventions.
 Brief Interventions for alcohol abuse reduce the incidence of unsafe sex, sexual violence, unplanned pregnancy, and, likely, STD transmission.
 Information and education on social norms and the harms associated with alcohol abuse delivered via the internet or face-to-face has not been found to result in any meaningful benefit in changing harmful drinking behaviours in young people.

 According to European law, individuals who are suffering from alcohol abuse or other related problems cannot be given a driver's license, or if in possession of a license cannot get it renewed.
 This is a way to prevent individuals driving under the influence of alcohol, but does not prevent alcohol abuse per se.

 An individual's need for alcohol can depend on their family's alcohol use history.
 For instance, if it is discovered that their family history with alcohol has a strong pattern, there might be a need for education to be set in place to reduce the likelihood of reoccurrence (Powers, 2007).
 However, studies have established that those with alcohol abuse tend to have family members who try to provide help.
 On many of these occasions, the family members would try to help the individual to change or to help improve the individual's lifestyle.